Mathematics: Sine and cosine coefficients

 I have noticed that both sine and cosine graphs have a similar appearance.
 The cosine graph is 90° right along the x-axis.
 It has been moved +90° along the x-axis.
 There may be a rule to translate the one graph to equal the same values as the other.

 I used a spread sheet to show the graphs.
 Initially I had problems as Excel was recognising sine x and cosine x using radians and not degrees.
-Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
+Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
 I will be using degrees so a formula was needed to convert the radians.

 I found a formula for translating radians into degrees using the help facility on Excel.
 There was a formula using π which goes as follows: